Jobs in Psychopharmacology: Exploring Career Opportunities

 Remember that your specialization and any research or internship requirements can also affect how long it takes.
 So, it’s a good idea to look into the program’s details and consider your situation when planning your studies.

-NMSU Global Campus: Master of Science in Clinical Psychopharmacology
+NMSU Global Campus: Master of Science in Clinical Psychopharmacology (MSCP)

 Here’s what you need to know: